ksu-is/Student-Monthly-Budget-Tracker/projectroadmap.md

 - **Created import statements and created functions that save transactions to a file then load them for later use.**
 - **Created functions that allows user to log their expense categories and amounts.
 Created function that lets user enter their income amount.**
 - **Created the functions that calculate your total expenses and income.**
+- **Added the category input ability for those who have more than one source of income.**
 - **Created function that calculates remaining income after expenses are paid.**
 - **Created function that summarizes total expenses.**
 - **Created the main function that prints the budget menu and allows user to choose a function.**
 - **Used the "name" variable to ensure the program only runs the main function when the file is running directly.**
+- **Fixed issue in the calculating total income function that resulted from adding the category input to the log income function.**
-- [ ] Assess progress on planned and emerging tasks in this file.
+- [x] Assess progress on planned and emerging tasks in this file.
 ## Sprint 3
 - [ ] Design a powerpoint slide presenting the budget tracker.
 - [ ] Add powerpoint slide to README file in repository.